-Then it was time to head back to Belfast to catch my flight home.
-It was a great four day Northern Ireland road trip with some amazing food, and gorgeous scenery.
+It was a great five day Northern Ireland road trip with some amazing food and gorgeous scenery.
 If you have the time, I would recommend taking a week to drive the route for a more relaxed trip.
-Second time around I love Northern Ireland even more than the first, and it really is one of the few ‘under the radar’ spots in Europe.
+Second time around I love Northern Ireland even more than the first and will definitely be back.

 Thanks to Tourism Ireland for hosting A Lovely Planet on the perfect Northern Ireland road trip.